San Enrique, Iloilo: Founding the Pueblo and Ecclesia

 The history of San Enrique had been largely set up by geography.
-High-rise mountains gave origins to the river Asisig and Agutayan whose water meet and collide in confluence with the water of powerful Jala-ud which marks the southeastern boundaries of the town.
+High-rise mountains gave origins to the river Asisig and Agutayan whose water meet and collide in confluence with the water of powerful Jala-ud which marks the south eastern boundaries of the town.
 Torrential rains in the past brought about by erratic atmospheric changes caused heavy flooding that rendered roads impassable.
 Often it leaves Bontoc isolated for days, even weeks from the Pueblo of Passi, depriving the inhabitants of the much needed civil and ecclesiastical services.
 The situation prompted the leaders of Bontoc to send a seven-page petition.
-Expediente de 1877, urging the politico-military governor, Don Enrique Fajardo y Garcia to support their bid to establish an independent pueblo from the mother town.
-After twenty-two endorsements from several colonial offices, the petition was approved by the Ministro de Ultramar and later confirmed by a Royal Order from the Spanish King.

-In recognition of the patronizing efforts of the Governor, a grateful people named the town after him and further added a celestial fervor to this act of gratitude by putting the halo of a saint before the name of a benefactor.
+Expediente de 1877, urging the politico- military governor, Don Enrique Fajardo y Garcia to support their bid to establish an independent pueblo from the mother town.
+After twenty-two endorsements from several colonial offices the petition was approved by the Ministro de Ultramar and later confirmed by a Royal Order from the Spanish King.
+In recognition of the patronizing efforts of the Governor, a grateful people named the town after him and further added a celestial fervour to this act of gratitude by putting the halo of a saint before the name of a benefactor.

 The founding of the parish was surrounded and shrouded with the aura of conflict and drama.
-Unlike the pueblo, the parish was born out of protest against the creeping anti-clericalism of liberal Spaniards coming from Spain who was pestering the parishes like flies during the summer months.
+Unlike the pueblo, the parish was born out of protest against the creeping anti-clericalism of liberal Spaniards coming from Spain who were pestering the parishes like flies during the summer months.
 To defend his flock an equally zealous friar curate rallied them under the protective mantle of catholic tradition and moved his church to Abaca, one and a half league away from the town of Passi.

-With reconciliation coming after, the church in Abaca remained as a chaplaincy of the mother parish of Passi.
-But when the pueblo de San Enrique was established by virtue of a Real Orden from King Alfonso XII (1874-1885) in 1879, the church at Abaca was fused with the town in pursuance to the requirements of one town and one church policy during the colonial times.
+With reconciliation coming after, the church in Abaca, remained as a chaplaincy of the mother parish of Passi.
+But when the pueblo de San Enrique was established by virtue of a Real Orden from the King Alfonso XII (1874-1885) in 1879, the church at Abaca was fused with the town in pursuance to the requisite of one town and one church policy during the colonial times.
 Thus, the parish of Auxilium Christianorum can tell of its unique origin as an ecclesia that had antedated by more than half a century the founding of its counterpart, the pueblo.